Sodium Hyaluronate(in 57,670 products)

 Sodium Hyaluronate is the salt form of Hyaluronic Acid, a water-binding ingredient that has the ability to fill the spaces between the connective fibers known as collagen and elastin.
 Hyaluronic Acid is often injected into the skin (on the face most often), and hydrates and separates the skin, allowing it to retain water and create a plumping effect.
 Sodium Hyaluronate has been used for moisturization and wound healing.
 Because the skin naturally loses its water composition as it ages (going from 10% - 20% water to less than 10%), Hyaluronic Acid and Sodium Hyaluronate can replace some of the water lost in the dermis, and potentially fight wrinkles and other signs of aging.

-Sodium Hyaluronate is derived from rooster comb or by the fermentation of yeast, and applied topically, forms "an air permeable layer and penetrates into the dermis, thus boosting the elasticity and hydration of the skin" (BioChemicals, a producer and retailer of Sodium Hyaluronate for cosmetic formulas).
+Sodium Hyaluronate is derived from rooster comb or by the fermentation of yeast, and applied topically, forms "an air permeable layer and penetrates into the dermis, thus boosting the elasticity and hydration of the skin".
 It has the ability to adjust its moisture absorption based on the relative humidity in the air, as well as protect the skin by scavenging for reactive oxygen species created by UV rays, fighting sunspots and other age spots.
-The small molecules can penetrate deep into the dermis, maintaining and attracting water, as well as to promoting microcirculation.
+The small molecules can penetrate deep into the dermis, maintaining and attracting water, as well as promoting microcirculation.

 Hyaluronic acid and its salts, sodium hyaluronate and potassium hyaluronate are commonly used in cosmetics as skin conditioning agents.
 It is not immunogenic, not a sensitizer, not a genotoxic nor does it show any kind of carcinogenicity.
 However, an "increased expression in hyaluronic acid genes may be a consequence of metastatic growth" which means that hyaluronic acid and its salts can be used as a cancer indicator.